arjunmenon/markdowneditor/README.md

 #### Notice

 Since this is still a work in progress, lot of cool stuff is being worked upon.
 You can also work on this immediately.
-Just give a pull request.
-I would review and include your changes.
+All contributions are welcome.